Dynatrace SaaS only

 Dynatrace Automation empowers you to digitally transform with cloud-native answer-driven automation based on intelligent insights from observability, security, and business data.

-Automation workflow consumption is calculated based on the number and lifespan of automation workflows configured in your Dynatrace environment.
+Automation workflow consumption is calculated based on the number and lifespan of standard automation workflows configured in your Dynatrace environment.
 The unit of measure is workflow hours.
 Workflow-hour consumption is calculated based on the number of hours a configured workflow has existed in your environment since its creation, regardless of activity.

 Each workflow execution triggers AppEngine functions that execute tasks—each execution is a function invocation.
 Each function invocation results in additional monitoring consumption for your Dynatrace account.
 For full details, see AppEngine function invocations.